tomomilove/tomomilove.github.io/english_story.md

 I turn around.
 A moment later, a massive red bear comes leaping down upon us from a tree, and swipes a massive claw at us.
 But Lee is there, blocking the hit.

 Alice: Everyone, ready to fight!

+## Chapter 34
+## Vs. the red-haired bear king

+We do battle with the red-haired bear king.
+We stick to our roles, and the battle isn’t too hard.
+Tanaka and I are in the front lines, doing damage.
+Lee defends us.
+John heals.
+Yamamoto in the back row with her gun.
+Eventually, after a long battle, the bear king collapses, defeated.

+We are tired, but victorious.

+John: It’s done?
+That was easy!

+Tanaka: I guess our skills at fighting are improving.
+Good job everyone!

+Alice: Let’s head back to Maginia and inform Princess Persephone of our victory.

+We begin the journey back to Maginia.
+We pass by the door, but the guard isn’t there.
+That’s odd…

+Tanaka: Ahh!

+We spot two people laying on the ground, bleeding.
+It’s the adventurers we met earlier, Oliver and Marco!
+I rush over to them.

+Marco tries to say something…

+Marco: Be careful...
+Bear... king...

+Alice: Huh?
+But…

+Suddenly there is a crashing noise behind us, and the bear king leaps out from behind a bushes, attacking with its claws.

+Alice: What??

+We launch into battle again, but we are all tired.

+Yamamoto: Alice, we can’t win this fight!
+We should withdraw!

+Alice: But…!

+Lee: We can’t waste too much time here, with Oliver and Marco wounded.
+We should prioritize getting them back to Maginia.

+Tanaka: Agreed with Lee!

+Alice: Okay, let’s run!

+Lee does his best to distract the bear king.
+Yamamoto and I carry Oliver and Marco on our backs, and we make a run for it.